“Inheritance or passing of a genetic trait or disease gene from one generation to another is referred to as genetic inheritance.”

 It affects an estimated 1 out of 500 children worldwide.

-Normal HBB gene is responsible for the production of normal haemoglobin.
-However, the HbS is the mutant allele of the HBB gene, causes sickle cell anaemia.
+The normal HBB gene is responsible for the production of normal hemoglobin.
+However, the HbS is the mutant allele of the HBB gene, causes sickle cell anemia.

-In the homozygous recessive condition, two mutant copy of the HBB gene (HbS) causes sickle cell anaemia.
+In the homozygous recessive condition, two mutant copies of the HBB gene (HbS) cause sickle cell anemia.